xythobuz/xythobuz.github.io/input/projects/ledcube.md

 There's also an AtMega8 which acts as a TWI Slave and sends audio data to the AtMega32.
 This data comes from a MSGEQ7.

 An extensive part list can be found in the Github repository, in Hardware, called parts.txt.

+Frank mailed me and explained that the FRAM is operating outside of it's absolute maximum ratings.
+It should get 3.3V, not 5V.
+I'll probably update the board and schematic, soon.
+It seems to work, regardless.

+Kay also mailed me.
+It seems as if the FRAM used is no longer available, but FM24C04BG is a viable replacement part.
+It has the same pinout and package, and even supports 5V operation, so the problem Frank encountered has solved itself.

 <div class="yoxview">
     <a href="img/cube10.jpg" class="thumbnail">